In This Article

 As the popularity of natural plant-based medicines continues to increase, CBD has taken front and center stage and it seems you can’t go anywhere these days without hearing about it or seeing it for sale.

-The most popular reasons people take CBD include pain relief, anxiety relief, and to aid sleep.
+The most popular reasons people take CBD include discomfort relief, stress relief, and to aid rest and relaxation.
 Although, there is mounting research available to suggest that it has far wider therapeutic potential.

-If you’re interested in trying smokable CBD for yourself, then you may be curious to know how cannabinoids like CBD and CBG interact with our bodies.
+If you’re interested in trying smokable CBD for yourself, then you may be curious to know how cannabinoids like CBD, CBDV and CBG, CBGV or even THCA interact with our bodies.
 In this article, we’re going to share everything you need to know about the endocannabinoid system and CBD, including:

 What is the Endocannabinoid System?

 Discovered by scientists in the early 1990s, the endocannabinoid system (ECS) is a biochemical signaling system that exists within every mammalian brain and body.

 - Cannabinoid receptors (located abundantly throughout the brain and body)

 - Endocannabinoids (neurotransmitters responsible for signaling between receptors)